Alive and Dead: Vanishing Twin Syndrome

 Two weeks later, she calls in in tears, in denial, in grief.
-Where there were two hearts beats, there was only one now.
+Where there was two hearts beat, there was only one now.
 Where there were two sacks, one is not growing, not developing.

 Vanishing Twin Syndrome is a term for early loss in a twin pregnancy- where one twin is miscarried but the other continues to live and grow and thrive.
 It’s a strange dichotomy where both life and death coexist simultaneously in the same uterus.
 It is reported in 20-30% of the time in multifetal pregnancies (twins, triplets, etc.).

 Unlike a ‘miscarriage’ in the traditional way, with a vanishing twin there can be a lack of bleeding and symptoms.
-Some women report uterine cramps or pelvic pain and other do not.
-Instead the cervix stays closed for baby A. So the remains of the baby B are absorbed by the other twin, placenta, or the mother.
+Some women report uterine cramps or pelvic pain and others do not.
+Instead, the cervix stays closed for baby A. So the remains of baby B are absorbed by the other twin, the placenta, or the mother.
 Hence “vanishing” in the first trimester.

 “Vanishing”.
 What a cruel term.